happypandax/happypandax/docs/source/client.rst

         "data": {},
     }

 In ``name`` is a string value.
 This value is just an arbitrarily chosen name for the sever/client.
+It has some use, see :ref:`Configuration` when you're done reading this.

 In ``data`` is the real message. ``session`` will be explained in :ref:`Session`.